 American Express® Gold Card

-When the Amex Gold Card was introduced it only offered 4x points at restaurants in the U.S., but this has been extended to restaurants globally.
+When the Amex Gold Card was introduced it only offered 4x points at restaurants in the U.S., but this restriction has been removed.
 There’s no limit to how many bonus points you can earn with this, and earning 4x Membership Rewards points is an excellent return on spending at restaurant.
 One thing to keep in mind is that Amex is accepted less frequently overseas than Visa and Mastercard, so you may find yourself having to pay with a different card at the end of a meal.

 Reward for dining: 6.8% (4x Membership Rewards points, which I value at 1.7 cents each)

 Card annual fee: $250 (Rates & Fees)

 Other things to be aware of: This card has no foreign transaction fees, so you can earn 4x points on dining globally

 Chase Sapphire Reserve®